SanyamSwami123/Software-Requirement-Specification-Format/README.md

 #### Performance Requirements
 Here we see, how a software system performs desired functions under specific condition.
 It also explains required time, required memory, maximum error rate, etc.

+#### Design Constraints
+In this, constraints which simply means limitation or restriction are specified and explained for design team.
+Examples may include use of a particular algorithm, hardware and software limitations, etc.